Martin

 Table Chart PROFILE FAQ

-Martin features high concentrations of family households, with a fairly typical median household size
+Martin features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.1% of all households, consisting of 36.8% couples with children, 29.3% couples without children, and 10.5% single parent families.
-Non-family households comprise the remaining 21.9%, with lone person households at 19.9% and group households making up 2.0%.
-The median household size is 2.8 people, which aligns with the Greater Perth average.
+Family households account for 78.1% of all households, consisting of 36.8% couples with children, 29.3% couples without children, and 10.5% single parent families.
+Non-family households constitute the remaining 21.9%, with lone person households at 19.9% and group households making up 2.0% of the total.
+The median household size is 2.8 people, which is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households